-Trump Fed pick Moore cites smear campaign, won't withdraw: ABC
+Trump's Fed pick Moore not planning to drop out of Fed consideration: interview

 Moore said he had apologized for writing a column 18 years ago in which he jokingly called women’s participation in basketball “a travesty,” adding he would never write such a “politically incorrect column” today.

-Moore also has come under fire for 2014 comments referring to cities in the U.S. Midwest, such as Cincinnati, the “armpits of America.”
+Moore also has come under fire for 2014 comments referring to cities in the U.S. Midwest, such as Cincinnati, as the “armpits of America.”

 Some economists and Democratic lawmakers have questioned Moore’s competence, citing his support for tying policy decisions to commodity prices and his fluctuating views on rates.

+“It was a terrible decision by the Fed,” Moore said of the Fed decision to raise interest rates in December.
+“The stock market fell by 2,500 points in the subsequent weeks of that, and then of course the Fed had to reverse course, put its tail between its legs and admit that people like Donald Trump and I were right and that they were wrong.”

+Trump also had planned to nominate former pizza chain executive Herman Cain for a Fed seat, but Cain withdrew from consideration last week, saying it would reduce his income and influence.
+Cain, whose bid for the Republican presidential nomination in 2012 was derailed by accusations of sexual harassment, would have had a difficult confirmation process because four Republican senators had expressed reservations about him.

-Reporting by Doina Chiacu and Yeganeh Torbati; Editing by Lisa Shumaker and Bill Trott
+Reporting by Doina Chiacu and Yeganeh Torbati; Editing by Lisa Shumaker, Bill Trott and Daniel Wallis